hatf0/fdbtest/README.md

 }

 func TestRoundtrip(t *testing.T) {
-	// start foundationdb node
-	node := fdbtest.MustStart()

-	// destroy node at the end of this test defer node.Destroy()
+	// start foundationdb node, will be cleaned up at the end of the test automatically node := fdbtest.MustStart()

 	// get the database
 	db := node.DB